-1.3.4.
-CA certificate holder organisation
+1.3.4 CA certificate holder organisation

-This certificate policy describes the root certification authority's procedure for issuing CA certificates for the use of the Population Register Centre or some other organisation.
+This certificate policy describes the root certification authority's procedure for issuing CA certificates for the use of DVV or some other organisation.

 The CA certificate holder organisation must comply with the root certification authority's Certificate Policy and Certification Practice Statement.